 One way we can remember those moments is with a pen and a journal.
-Having lots of travel journal ideas is a great way to make sure you can relive your favorite memories you’ve made while traveling.
+Having lots of travel journal prompts is a great way to make sure you can relive your favorite memories you’ve made while traveling.

 Here are 100 travel journal ideas and prompts for any adventure.

 We’ve taught you how to create a travel journal, but the list for creating and writing in these little books of paper goes on and on.
 Whether you want to draw, collage, write, use bullets, or simply write from prompts.
 There are so many ways to keep a travel journal.

 First things first, check out a paper journal or a digital journal app, like Journo.

 If you’re looking for something more digital-friendly, download the Journo app.
 Create your own story with Journo – From classic journal writing to travel maps, and photo books, you’ll be able to document your adventures, print your journals, publish your travels online, and much more.

 We give you the tools you need to immediately start writing your own amazing story!

 Determine when you want to create your travel journal.

 Do you want to write out prompts before your trip starts?
 While you are traveling and exploring new places?
 Or after you come home?

 Travel journals are created by you and for you, so you can decide when and where to start creating the perfect journal for you.